Below (video game): Soundtrack

 Singer-songwriter Jim Guthrie composed the score.
 His compositional work on a previous Capybara's release, Superbrothers: Sword & Sworcery EP, led to their Below collaboration.
 Capybara has described Sword & Sworcery as a game built upon Guthrie's music, and Below as Guthrie's music built upon Capybara's game.
 The soundtrack for the game was released over three albums: Below (Original Soundtrack), Below OST - Volume II, and Below OST - Volume III.

 Reception

 The game received "mixed or average" reviews, according to review aggregator Metacritic.
 It was nominated for "Game, Original Action" at the National Academy of Video Game Trade Reviewers Awards, and for "Best Sound Design for an Indie Game" at the 2019 G.A.N.G.
 Awards.

-Rock, Paper, Shotgun's Alice Bell criticized the game's insta-death traps and slow progression, but praised the game's world and atmosphere.
+Rock, Paper, Shotguns Alice Bell criticized the game's insta-death traps and slow progression, but praised the game's world and atmosphere.
 Colin Campbell, writing for Polygon praised the mystery and visuals of the game, but disliked the repetition of the levels.
-Destructoid's Jordan Devore praised the ambience of the game but criticized the pacing, saying "Below puts its best foot forward in its early hours and then never stops losing steam".
+Destructoids Jordan Devore praised the ambience of the game but criticized the pacing, saying "Below puts its best foot forward in its early hours and then never stops losing steam".